girobusan/imp/README.md

 But if you want to add interactive content to it, it's completely possible — you can add any custom HTML, CSS and JavaScript, and/or use IMP!
-Helpers API for creating more integrated custom content types of content (see [examples](https://girobusan.github.io/imp-helpers/)).
+Helpers API for creating more integrated custom types of content (see [examples](https://girobusan.github.io/imp-helpers/)).

 → :book: [Docs](https://girobusan.github.io/imp/)